Precise Measurement of the Absolute Sky Brightness at 60-350 MHz: Methods

-Both a vector network analyser (VNA) and a spectrometer are used in a new receiver architecture.
-The RF switch connects the receiver input to one of the RF loads, and measurements are taken in succession with both the VNA and spectrometer, before the switch cycles to next load.
-Once all six loads are measured by both the VNA and spectrometer, the process repeats for the duration of the experiment with a cadence of \qty{4}{\minute}.
-Equal time is spent measuring each of the loads.
-During the VNA measurement, the output tone is generated at port 1 of the VNA, and propagates through the coupled port of the directional coupler, proceeds through the switch, and then reflects off the load before continuing down the main propagation channel in the receiver.
+The receiver architecture uses both a vector network analyser (VNA) and a spectrometer.
+The RF switch connects the receiver input to one of five RF loads or the antenna.
+Measurements are taken in succession by both the VNA and the spectrometer before switching to the next load.
+After all five loads and the antenna have been measured, the process repeats throughout the experiment with a cadence of \qty{4}{\minute}.
+Each of the loads and the antenna is measured for an equal duration.
+During the VNA measurement, the output swept-frequency tone is generated at port 1 of the VNA.
+It passes through the coupled port of the directional coupler, through the switch, and then reflects off the load before continuing along the main propagation path in the receiver.
 The tone then returns to port 2 of the VNA through an output of the power splitter.
 The directional coupler ensures that all input loads are measured by the VNA and spectrometer without any change in system configuration.
-This enables precise estimates of impedances, transfer functions, receiver noise, and power spectra.
+Additionally, the VNA has attenuators directly connected to both ports in order to increase isolation.
+These enable precise estimates of impedances, transfer functions, receiver noise, and power spectra.
+Established microwave engineering measurement methods are adopted to determine the electrical properties \citep{9116644, 10642982}.

-The switch serves as the primary calibration plane, and the calibration is done on a per-cycle basis.
-The impedance of the aggregate antenna and cable can be determined, as well as the impedance of the receiver, allowing the determination of the power transfer function through antenna into the radiometer.
-A chi-squared solver is used to determine the internally generated receiver noise (in terms of noise wave parameters) and system bandpass on a per cycle basis.
-Standard microwave engineering measurement methods are adopted (e.g. \citet{9116644, 10642982}).

 The receiver is self-contained for remote deployment in the field, with a single-board computer for control and monitor, probes to sense physical temperatures of termination standards, solid-state drives to store data, and batteries to power the system.
+The receiver is housed inside an RF shielded enclosure to prevent RFI from the computer and VNA from coupling into the antenna.
+A paper detailing the receiver design and experimental results of laboratory qualification tests is in preparation.